logo jabes

 👁 First line, second line supervisors

-Looking for the cyber/admiministrative physical equivalent of who accountable for the value stream flow.
+Looking for the cyber/administrative physical equivalent of who accountable for the value stream flow.
 The hierarchical implementation is easily missed.
+These equivalent is missing.
+The awareness of a values stream is also missing.

 Training Within Industry—Second-Line Supervisor Job Instructions Training Within Industry and its modules Job Instructions, Job Relations, and Job Methods are well known. ...